storj/storj/docs/design/design-doc-process.md

 * Matt (@brimstone),
 * unless agreed otherwise.

-However, it is expected that there should be feedback from the engineering team, DevOps team, data science team, UX team, and QA.
+However, it is expected that there should be feedback from the engineering team, DevOps team, data science team, UX team, QA team, and the community.

 ## Template